zundamo-ti/causal-inference/README.md

 ## Remarks

 - The causal effects are calculated as simulteneous causal effects.
+The theory and logic is founded in the book of Miyagawa.

 ## Reference